 Inside the Sagsai Golden Eagle Festival in Mongolia

-Most travelers know it simply as the Golden Eagle Festival, but over the last several years another name has increasingly become recognized among photographers, filmmakers, documentary teams, and returning cultural travelers to Mongolia — the Sagsai Golden Eagle Festival.
+Most travelers know it simply as the Golden Eagle Festival, but in recent years another name has become increasingly recognized among photographers, filmmakers, documentary teams, and returning cultural travelers — the Sagsai Golden Eagle Festival.

-Held annually on September 17–18 near Sagsai soum in Bayan-Ulgii Province, the festival has gradually developed into one of western Mongolia’s most distinctive cultural and photographic events.
-Unlike many public festivals shaped mainly around crowds and spectacle, Sagsai still feels deeply connected to the mountains, nomadic movement, eagle hunter families, and the broader rhythm of Kazakh life in the Altai region.
+Held annually on September 17–18 near Sagsai soum in Bayan-Ulgii Province, the festival has gradually become one of Mongolia’s most distinctive cultural and photography-focused events.
+Unlike festivals built mainly around crowds and tourism, Sagsai still feels closely connected to the mountains, nomadic life, eagle hunter families, and the daily rhythm of Kazakh culture in the Altai region.

-Rather than functioning as a tourism performance staged in isolation from local life, the festival continues growing directly from the landscape and people who sustain this culture today.
-Over the years, it has also become closely connected with photography expeditions, documentary work, and long-term collaborations between local eagle hunter families and teams working throughout the Altai region.
+Rather than feeling like a performance separated from local life, the festival grows naturally from the landscape and the people who continue this tradition today.
+Over the years, it has also become closely connected with photography expeditions, documentary projects, and long-term collaborations with eagle hunter families throughout western Mongolia.

 WHAT IS SAGSAI?

-Today, more than 80 active eagle hunters live throughout Sagsai soum and surrounding areas.
-Many are connected through the Sagsai Eagle Hunter Association, which plays an important role in preserving local eagle hunting traditions and helping organize the annual festival itself.
+Today, more than 80 active eagle hunters live throughout Sagsai and the surrounding areas.
+Many are connected through the Sagsai Eagle Hunter Association, which plays an important role in preserving local eagle hunting traditions and organizing the annual festival.

 A FESTIVAL DESIGNED AROUND THE LANDSCAPE